As medicines are a crucial part of medical treatment, it is important to have a good understanding of them.

 As well as a strictly monitored development process, medicines continue to be carefully regulated after they have been granted a license.
 This involves checking for problems, such as reports of previously unknown side effects.

-You can help regulate the safety of medicines by reporting symptoms you experience to the Yellow Card scheme.
+You can help the MHRA monitor the safety of medicines by reporting any suspected side effects to the Yellow Card Scheme.
+Reports can also be made on behalf of someone you're caring for.

 Read more about medicine safety and regulation.